Balzu/g4-2025-website/docs/_pages/index.markdown

 </div>

 When comparing Italy’s cyber-attack trend to the European average, a clear divergence emerges.
-In certain years, such as **2017**, the numbers were nearly aligned, suggesting a **comparable threat level**.
-But shortly thereafter, Italy's curve began to **rise** steadily, with **sharp peaks** starting **around 2021**.
-This growth stands in stark contrast to the broader European trend, which remains more moderate, partly because many EU countries report very few incidents, in some cases fewer than 10, which pull the average down.
-This discrepancy underscores a pressing **need to focus attention on Italy**.
-While the continent as a whole faces growing cyber threats, Italy is experiencing a notably accelerated trajectory that demands specific, localized analysis and response.
+In certain years, such as **2017** or **2020**, the numbers were nearly aligned, suggesting a **comparable threat level**.
+But shortly thereafter, Italy's curve began to **rise** steadily, with **sharp peaks starting around 2021**.
+This contrasts sharply with the broader European trend, which has remained comparatively moderate.
+This gap highlights the urgent **need for focused attention on Italy**, where cyber threats are escalating at a faster pace, calling for targeted, localized analysis and response.
+The plot depicting this comparison uses Italian cyber-attack data alongside a population-weighted European average, calculated using 2024 population figures per country to provide a more accurate regional context.

 This brings us to the core of our investigation: **who is being targeted the most in Italy and why**?
 To better understand this phenomenon, it's essential to first clarify the structure of the Italian corporate landscape.
 The characteristics of the national business ecosystem play a key role in shaping both the exposure and vulnerability of different actors.
 The overview below provides a snapshot of this landscape, setting the stage for a deeper analysis of attack patterns and motivations.